 ABOUT AUTOMATIC AND ENHANCED AUTOMATIC EMERGENCY BRAKING

-If your vehicle has this available feature, Automatic Emergency Braking (AEB) works with Forward Collision Alert to help you avoid or reduce the severity of a front-end collision† with a detected vehicle you’re following.
-This feature works at speeds below 50 mph.
-Camera technology is used to automatically provide hard emergency braking or enhance the driver’s hard braking.
+At speeds below 50 mph, Automatic Emergency Braking (AEB) can help you avoid or reduce the severity of a collision† with a detected vehicle you’re following using camera technology.
+It can automatically provide hard emergency braking or enhance the driver’s hard braking.
+On some newer vehicles, this feature extends the upper speed range higher than 50 mph.

 Note: Some vehicles are equipped with Enhanced Automatic Emergency Braking (EAEB).
-EAEB works with Forward Collision Alert to help you avoid or reduce the severity of a front-end collision with a detected vehicle you’re following, including at highway speeds.
-Radar and camera technology are used to automatically provide hard emergency braking or enhance the driver’s hard braking.
+EAEB can help you avoid or reduce the severity of a collision with a detected vehicle you’re following by automatically providing hard emergency braking or enhancing the driver’s hard braking.
+Compared to Automatic Emergency Braking, this feature can detect vehicles farther ahead, provide harder emergency braking and is designed to perform better in adverse environmental conditions.

 HOW IT WORKS